 Request a care assessment

-If you are over the age of 18 and in need of care or support you are entitled to ask for an assessment of your needs by adult social care.
+If you are over the age of 18 and in need of care or support you are entitled to ask for a free assessment of your needs by adult social care.
 This is called a care assessment.

 Why we complete a care assessment